ArgonDesign/gumpifier/GumpifierBlog/ReadMe.md

 ### ./md/

 * `config.json`.
 There are two things which can be changed here.
   * Modify the first array named 'order_of_posts' to adjust the ordering of our respective parts and the table of contents.
+The display name in the table of contents can also be set here.
+The boolean value dictates whether the entry appears in the table of contents.
-  * Change the 'urlPrefix' to adjust the references to images.
+  * Change the 'urlPrefix' to adjust the html references to images.
 Currently images are copied from their location in `md/` to the same location within `output/images/`.  'urlPrefix' is curently set as 'images', referring to the `output/images/` folder.
 I suspect this may well need to be changed to something involving a either 'www.gumpifier.com' or a relative path specifying where the blog post data is stored on the server.
 * `template.html`.
 A stub piece of html containing links to Google Fonts used, MathJax for some basic TeX rendering, and the divs which contain the blog post once `generate.py` is run.
 * `*.md`.
 The source files for the blog posts.
 These should be broadly editable as per normal, although I have taken a couple of liberties:
   * There is the occasional occurrence of HTML.
-Notably in ordered and unordered lists.
+Notably in ordered and unordered lists and tables.
   * Above certain images there is a slightly cryptic line which starts with 'DIRECTIVES'.
 The remaining content on these lines specifies how the images should be displayed.

 * Folders contain images related to the project.

 ### ./output/

 The content of this folder is what should be uploaded to the Gumpifier server - it is the material necessary for the blog post.
-The exception is  `inherited.css`: this allows you to open `blogPost.html` locally and get the same sort of look in terms of sizing as on the server - this file does not need to be uploaded.